open5e/open5e/source/classes/ranger.rst

 Ranger Archetype
 ^^^^^^^^^^^^^^^^

-At 3rd level, you choose an archetype that you strive to emulate: Hunter or Beast Master, both detailed at the end of the class description.
+At 3rd level, you choose an archetype that you strive to emulate, such as the Hunter.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.

 Primeval Awareness
 ^^^^^^^^^^^^^^^^^^